KLM: History, fun facts and curious stories

 1961: Helped with introducing the Boeing 747, “Queen of the Skies”, to the world.
 Probably the most iconic commercial jet to ever fly.

-1991: Purchased an 80% stake in Transavia, a brand that later would become KLM’s low-cost subsidiary.
+1991: KLM purchased an 80% stake in Transavia, a brand that would later become KLM’s low-cost subsidiary.

-2004: Merged with Air France, becoming one of Europe’s biggest airlines.
+2004: KLM merges with France, becoming one of Europe’s biggest airlines.

-2008: Largest airline in the world in terms of total operating revenues and international passengers by kilometre flown.
+2008: Largest airline in the world in terms of total operating revenue and international passengers by kilometre flown.

-2011: Categorised as one of the top 10 world’s safest airlines and initiates the first bio-fuel flight to Paris.
+2011: KLM is categorised as one of the top 10 world’s safest airlines and initiates the first bio-fuel flight to Paris.

 The consortium Air France-KLM has been one of the big players when it comes to flying in Europe.
 The International Airline Group, Lufthansa and Ryanair are still the biggest airlines, but the Franco-Dutch combination still dominates several international routes.
 We have collected information about KLM's operations and some fun facts that we hope you'll find interesting.

 On-Time Performance: From January to March (2018) 79.09% of Air France-KLM’s flights left within 15 minutes of their scheduled departure (This is considered to be on-time)